pip-services/pip-services-docs/content/en/net/commons/refer/references.md

 linkTitle: "References"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-commons-dotnet"
 description: >
-    An implementation of [IReferences](../ireferences) that allows you to store and locate component references.
+    An implementation of [IReferences](../ireferences) that allows you to store and locate a component's references.
 ---

 **Inherits**: [IReferences](../ireferences)